A Malaysian’s Handy Tips to Explore Malacca

 Malacca village architecture

 Another way you could see it is in the village houses.
 The architecture of Malacca’s traditional homes are distinct from other states’ Malay stilt houses.
-The stone/plaster staircase is iconic Malacca (the default elsewhere is a wooden step ladder style), and it is always completely tiled with vibrant, almost gaudy colours.
+The stone/plaster staircase is iconic Malacca (the default traditional staircase elsewhere in Malaysia is a wooden step ladder style), and it is always completely tiled with vibrant, almost gaudy colours.
 The windows are traditionally glass-paned (also instead of the default wood), usually with stained glass rendered semi-opaque for privacy.

 Today, so little physical trace of the Malacca empire has remained.
 After centuries of colonisation imposed an inferiority complex as a means of psychological domination of the conquered people, only historians now truly understand the significance of the Malacca Sultanate.